Ethereum 2.0 – Everything You Need to Know

 Once the sharded chains are operational, the Ethereum 1.0 mainnet will join the Beacon chain as a shard.
 Before this happens, Ethereum 1.0 will continue as a proof-of-work blockchain.
 Once it connects to the Beacon chain, it will transition to proof-of-stake.

 The Ethereum Foundation has said that this shift will be seamless for end users and dApps.
-This means that you shouldn’t need to do anything with your existing ETH or Ethereum-based assets to accommodate the change.
+This means that you shouldn’t need to do anything with your existing ETH or Ethereum-based assets to accommodate the change, and it will still be easy to buy Ethereum.

 Phase 2 – Ethereum 2.0 – Fully Functional Shards